 19. West Indies Salad on the Gulf Coast of Alabama

 Another Gulf Coast specialty that I was looking out for was West Indies Salad, which I also tried at Wintzell’s Oyster House in Mobile.
 It’s a dish of crab meat simply dressed with oil, vinegar and some finely chopped onion, that was invented at Bayley’s Seafood Restaurant on Dauphin Island in Mobile Bay.
 Mine was served with a slice of melon and some salad leaves that added a bit of sweetness to offset the sharpness of the vinegar dressing.

 20. Moon-Pie – the carnival favour of Mobile, Alabama

-If you visit Mobile you’ll quickly become aware that Carnival is a big event, so look out for the Moon Pie confections that are the favourite carnival favour.
+If you visit Mobile you’ll quickly become aware that Carnival is a big event, so look out for the Moon Pie confections that are the favourite food at Carnival time.
 You’ll find a Moon-Pie store at 107 St Francis St in Mobile, selling gifts and souvenirs, as well as the Moonpie sweet biscuit sandwiched with marshmallow and coated in chocolate.

 Where to eat in Alabama

 I ate in so many great restaurants in Alabama, most of which I’ve already mentioned, but just so you can find them easily I’ve listed them again below by location.
 Also take a look at my map below to find all the places mentioned.

 Read more from this trip: 50 things to do in Alabama on a Road Trip USA

 The Blue Plate Cafe – The place to go in Huntsville if you want the full Southern Breakfast experience, of bacon, eggs, cheesy grits, biscuit and gravy or lunchtime favourites of fried chicken, collard greens and a slice of pie.